Compute

 This section describes how to log in to a Huawei Cloud DB instance on DAS.

-After a Huawei Cloud DB instance is created, DAS automatically creates a login for the administrator account to log in to the DB instance using the password.
+After a Huawei Cloud DB instance is created, DAS automatically creates login information for an administrator.

 If you want to use a non-administrator account to log in to the DB instance, you need to create a DB instance login first.
 For details, see Configuring Login Information.

-• The following instances are supported: RDS for MySQL, RDS for PostgreSQL, RDS for SQL Server, RDS for MariaDB, DDS, GaussDB(for MySQL), GaussDB, and GeminiDB Cassandra instances.
+• RDS for MySQL, RDS for PostgreSQL, RDS for SQL Server, RDS for MariaDB, DDS, TaurusDB, GaussDB, and GeminiDB Cassandra instances are supported.

 • The created DB instance and DAS must be in the same region.